alveflo/gocode/README.md

 # gocode
-Some gocode for learning purposes
+Some golang code for learning purposes